-Mr. Jennings has been a member of Newfleet’s corporate credit research team since 1998 and currently covers the gaming, healthcare, and automotive industries.
+Mr. Jennings has been a member of Newfleet’s corporate credit research team since 1998 and currently covers the gaming, healthcare, and pharmaceutical industries.
 He is also a member of the team that formulates the leveraged finance strategy for the multi-sector fixed income strategies.
 In addition, Mr. Jennings is responsible for the structuring and management of Newfleet’s CLO platform.

-Prior to joining Newfleet in 2011, Mr. Jennings was on the fixed income team at Goodwin Capital Advisers, an investment management company that previously was a subsidiary of Virtus.
-Before that, he was a credit research analyst in the banking industry for Shawmut Bank, Ironwood Capital, and Citizens Bank.
+Prior to joining Newfleet in 2011, Mr. Jennings was on the fixed income team at Goodwin Capital Advisers, a former Virtus investment management subsidiary.
+Before that, he worked as a credit research analyst in the banking industry for Shawmut Bank, Ironwood Capital, and Citizens Bank.

-Mr. Jennings earned a B.S. in finance from the University of Connecticut and is a Chartered Financial Analyst® (CFA®) charterholder since 2001.
+Mr. Jennings earned a B.S. in finance from the University of Connecticut and is a Chartered Financial Analyst® (CFA®) charterholder.
 He began his career in the investment industry in 1992.